 Not everyone can manage direct communication because of shame or prevention of conflict and they use passive aggression as expression.

-Those who grew in an environment where the parents have used similar expressions tend to follow the same path.
+Those who grew in an environment where the parents have used similar expressions tend to follow the same path may have aggressive disorder.

 4. Shameful of own emotions:

 Some people are ashamed to show their anger or express their feelings as they are not able to admit them.

 After understanding the reasons for passive aggressive behavior, let us find out signs of the behavior and if you are using it to cope up with it.

 7 Signs You Are Using Passive Aggressive Behavior